 We were surprised that there weren’t many places to eat in Waikiki (compared to the number of hotels and tourists), and the prices weren’t that cheap.
-For instance, a “cheap” Mexican meal ended up being far from cheap, especially once we added on drinks and tips.
+For instance, our “cheap” Mexican meal one night ended up being far from cheap, especially once we added on drinks and tips.

 6. Or Eat Big at Lunchtime

 When dining at both Duke’s Waikiki and the Cheesecake Factory, I noticed cheaper menus or specials for lunchtime dining.
 Many people head out on day trips away from Waikiki, so if you’re spending the day hanging at the beach, have your big meal at lunchtime.

 Duke’s do a great lunchtime buffet that’s still only $19 per person between 11:30am and 3:00pm!
 While a lunchtime visit to the Cheesecake Factory will also mean shorter (or no) queues.

 7. And The Best Things in Life are Free

 Finally, remember that it’s completely free to laze on the beach, swim in the lagoon, stroll along the sand and enjoy the sunset each night!
 And isn’t that mainly what you’re staying at Waikiki for?

 Plus a final cheap treat: if you’re in Waikiki on a Friday night, keep an eye out for the firework show put on at 7:45pm by the Hilton Hawaiian Village Beach Resort.